 - Project N95 is a nonprofit marketplace for vetted personal protective equipment (PPE) & COVID-19 test kits from verified suppliers.

-- Get Tested - Testing after Covid exposure or when you have symptoms helps detect infection earlier and slow the spread of the virus. gov offers many options for testing sites and at-home kits.
+- Get Tested - Testing after Covid exposure or when you have symptoms helps detect infection earlier and slow the spread of the virus.

 - Rapid Antigen tests detect if you have a current COVID-19 infection in as little as 15 minutes.

 - PCR tests detect the presence of a virus and provide results by text or email within 2-3 days.

 - District residents ages 65+ will now be able to pick up rapid antigen test kits at: Hattie Holmes Senior Wellness Center, 324 Kennedy St. NW, from 1:00-3:00 pm on Mondays, Wednesdays, and Fridays.

 - Any DC resident may pick up 2 free rapid antigen test kits per day at the Petworth Library, 4200 Kansas Ave.
 NW, beginning at 10:00 am Mondays, Tuesdays, Fridays and Saturdays, and beginning at 12:00 noon on Wednesdays and Thursdays.

 - Test Yourself At Home PCR kits can be picked up at the Shepherd Park Library, Takoma DC Library, Petworth Library, and the Lamont Recreation Center at 22 Tuckerman St. NE, when those facilities are open.
 When you are ready to test, you register your kit online, follow instructions to swab your nose and return the test by 8:00 pm the same day to the dropbox at any of these locations.
 Test kits are picked up at 8:00 pm every day including Sunday.
 You will receive your results by text or email within 2-3 days.